-Limited Resource, Small Scale, and Urban Agriculture in Wisconsin.
+Limited Resource, Small-Scale, and Urban Agricultural Farming in Wisconsin.

 Urban agriculture includes the cultivation, processing, and distribution of agricultural products in urban and suburban areas.
 Community gardens, rooftop farms, hydroponic, aeroponic and aquaponic facilities, and vertical production, are all examples of urban agriculture.
 Tribal communities and small towns may also be included.